Boost the bottom line of your carpet cleaning service through correct pricing of services and effective low cost marketing.

 Carpet cleaning companies, like many other kinds of companies, over the last 5 or 6 years have cut service quality.

 Gabby even noticed his upscale competitor does not do carpet cleaning marketing except in the Yellow Pages and by having a great website.

 To his surprise, these customers/clients also had him dry steam clean boats, RVs, motor homes, wood decks, window blinds and even spot removal from furniture.
 This has been an unexpected benefit for his company.

 He just completed a 4-color brochure touting the “benefits” clients receive by using his services.
 Upscale marketing is all about explaining “what’s in it for me, the client.”

-4-months ago he contracted with Site Build It
+4-months ago he contracted with Solo Build It

 (SBI) to build his website.
 SBI’s business website building methodology is taught

 ion over 30 colleges and universities and used by over 40,000 entrepreneurs to

 enhance their businesses.
 His research showed this was his best value.

 Thank you for visiting Pricing and Marketing you Carpet Cleaning Service.